-Reverse mortgages are way for retirees to release part of their home equity in the form of either a monthly payment, cash lump sum, line of revolving credit or a combination of all three.
-These mortgage products have grown in popularity since their creation and now there are over 600,000 loans outstanding at the moment.
+Reverse mortgages are a way for retirees to release part of their home equity in the form of either a monthly payment, cash lump sum, line of revolving credit, or a combination of all three.
+These mortgage products have grown in popularity since their creation and now over 600,000 loans are outstanding moment.
 Although a reverse mortgage may seem like the ideal solution for anyone looking to release some capital from their house and fund their retirement, there are still some significant risks that you should fully understand before you buy.
-Before we delve into some of these unexplored risks, it is worth recapping on just how reverse mortgages work as well as their benefits and how they are helping hundreds of thousands of retirees finance a comfortable retirement.
+Before we delve into some of these unexplored risks, it is worth recapping just how reverse mortgages work as well as their benefits and how they are helping hundreds of thousands of retirees finance a comfortable retirement.

-The aim of many home owners is to have their mortgage paid off by the time that they retire so that they outgoings are significantly reduced and they have more cash to spend.
-Although this makes complete sense from a financial planning point of view, some retired home owners find that they are actually asset rich and cash poor which means they have little spare capacity for enjoying their retirement.
+Many homeowners aim to have their mortgage paid off by the time that they retire so that their outgoings are significantly reduced and they have more cash to spend.
+Although this makes complete sense from a financial planning point of view, some retired homeowners find that they are actually asset rich and cash poor which means they have little spare capacity for enjoying their retirement.
 This is why decades ago a financial product was launched that meant that those over 62 years of age who own a significant percentage of their home (over 30%) could release some of that equity to find their retirement.

-One of the best ways to use a reverse mortgage is if your current property has appreciated in value.
-Instead of taking out a loan secured against the new value of your home you can use a reverse mortgage to release that equity in a controlled manner to help pay for things like home based care, home repairs/improvements or health costs depending on your needs and the financial product that you opt for.
-Single purpose home reverse mortgages are mortgages that have one purpose specified by the lender and as such they are usually the cheapest options as they pose less risk for the lender.
+One of the best ways to use a reverse mortgage is if your current property has been appreciated.
+Instead of taking out a loan secured against the new value of your home, you can use a reverse mortgage to release that equity in a controlled manner to help pay for things like home-based care, home repairs/improvements, or health costs depending on your needs and the financial product that you opt for.
+Single-purpose home reverse mortgages are mortgages that have one purpose specified by the lender and as such, they are usually the cheapest options as they pose less risk for the lender.
 They are not provided by many banks but are a good way of releasing the capital tied up in your house if you know that you need cash for a specific purpose only.